Most Reverend Charles Leo Nelligan, D.D.

 He was appointed Bishop of Pembroke August 16, 1937, and was consecrated bishop in Edmonton on October 28, 1937 by Archbishop O’Leary.
 He was installed as third Bishop of Pembroke on November 11, 1937.
 Following in the footsteps of Bishop Ryan, he urged the continuance of the Forty Hours Devotion and the use of the best methods of catechetical instruction.
 He was a frequent visitor of classrooms in the diocese, making the students think about their religion and entertaining the children by his stories and jokes that nevertheless conveyed and important point.

 On October 2, 1939, after the outbreak of World War II, Bishop Nelligan was appointed Chaplain General of the Canadian Armed Forces by Pope Piux XII.
 As Chaplain General, he held the rank of Brigadier General.
 He continued the dual role in the Forces and as Bishop of Pembroke until August 10, 1944.
 Monsignor Clark, his secretary, related how hectic these years were, with much travelling from place to place and lack of proper rest.
 On account of illness, he retired from the Armed Forces, and on May 8, 1945, he resigned as Bishop of Pembroke.
 He was then appointed Titular Bishop of Fenice.
-After his health returned, Bishop Nelligan joined the faculty of Assumption College (now University of Windsor) in January 1947, lecturing in religion, French literature, and history.
+After his health returned, Bishop Nelligan joined Assumption College (now Assumption University) at Windsor, Ontario, in January 1947, lecturing in religion, French literature, and history.

 In 1962, he relinquished his professional duties to attend the Second Vatican Council.
 Following the Council, he was active in assisting the bishops of London and Detroit in celebrating the Sacrament of Confirmation and delivering numerous addresses, a gift for which he received international acclaim during his professional life.